norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary><b>Topic</b></summary>
-A topic is a named, logical stream of records in Kafka (Think DB table).
+A topic is a named, logical stream of records in Kafka (Think DB image).
 Producers publish records to a topic and consumers read from a topic.
 Topics are multi-subscriber: multiple consumer groups can read the same topic independently.
 Ordering is only guaranteed within a single partition of a topic, not across the whole topic.
 Use a message key to send related messages to the same partition when you need ordering.
 </details>

 <details>
 <summary><b>Partition</b></summary>
 A partition is an ordered, immutable sequence of records within a topic (a commit log).
+Think multiple instances of DB.
 Partitions provide parallelism and ordering: records are strictly ordered only inside a partition and are addressed by a monotonically increasing offset.
 When creating a topic you choose the number of partitions and the replication factor.
 Kafka distributes a topic's partitions across the brokers in the cluster to scale throughput and availability.
 </details>

 <details>